FaithKinya/FaithKinya/README.md

-# Hi, I’m Faith KInya
+# Hi, I’m Faith Kinya

 🎓 A Data Science Student | Aspiring Machine Learning Engineer | Passionate about solving real-world problems with data
 - I’m currently diving into Machine Learning techniques.
 Exploring real-world applications of ML by working on projects.